bparanj/crystal/iac/docs/boto/associate-route-table.md

-To associate a route table with a subnet in AWS using boto3, you'll follow a simple two-step process.
+To associate a route table with a subnet in AWS using boto3, you'll follow a two-step process.
 First, ensure you have the IDs of both the route table and the subnet you wish to associate.
 Then, use the `associate_route_table` method to link them.
 This action effectively applies the routing policies of the route table to the subnet, directing its traffic accordingly.

-Here’s a Python snippet to perform the association:
+Here’s a Python code to perform the association:

 ```python
 import boto3